 Empires follow predictable stages of growth and development:

 1. Nomadic, barbarian tribes move in to occupy a sedentary, “civilized” culture by force or infiltration.
+They implant themselves and influence the pre-existing culture in a variety of ways.

 2. The need for order grows, now that there is more to govern.
 Thus the tribal chief takes on the duties of a monarch.
 Monarchies, Ibn Khaldun correctly notes, are the most common form of government in history for good reason.